-- 3. Flush the solution out of the spray tank through the boom. - 4.
-Rinse the system twice with clean water, recirculating and draining each time. - 5.
-Remove the nozzles and screens and clean separately. - 6.
-If equipment is to be used to apply another pesticide or agricultural chemical to a 2,4-D susceptible crop, additional steps may be required to remove all traces of 2,4-D including cleaning of disassembled parts and replacement of hoses or other fittings that may contain absorbed 2,4-D.
+- Rinse and flush application equipment thoroughly after use at least three times with water.
+Dispose of all rinse water by application to treatment area or apply to non-cropland area away from water supplies. - During the second rinse, add 1 quart of household ammonia for every 25 gallons of water.
+Circulate the solution through entire system so that all internal surfaces are contacted (15-20 minutes).
+Let the solutions stand for several hours, preferably overnight. - Flush the solution out of the spray tank through the boom. - Rinse the system twice with clean water, recirculating and draining each time. - Remove the nozzles and screens and clean separately. - If equipment is to be used to apply another pesticide or agricultural chemical to a 2,4-D susceptible crop, additional steps may be required to remove all traces of 2,4-D including cleaning of disassembled parts and replacement of hoses or other fittings that may contain absorbed 2,4-D.

-SPRAY DRIFT
+SPRAY DRIFT MANAGEMENT

-A variety of factors including weather conditions (e.g., wind direction, wind speed, temperature, relative humidity) and method of application (e.g., ground, aerial, airblast, chemigation) can influence pesticide drift.
+A variety of factors including weather conditions (e.g., wind direction, wind speed, temperature, and relative humidity) and method of application (e.g., ground, aerial, airblast, and chemigation) can influence pesticide drift.
 The applicator must evaluate all factors and make appropriate adjustments when applying this product.